 Based on the type of business you are selling, you’ll be presented with a number of integrations to choose from.

-On top of uploading your numbers to our system, we highly recommend that you upload further proof of revenue.
-This can be screen shots of the backend of your Shopify store, a video walkthrough of your subscription service revenue, or we’ve even seen users upload tax returns with any confidential information redacted, of course.
+On top of uploading your numbers to our system, we highly recommend you upload further proof of revenue.
+This can be screenshots of the backend of your Shopify store, a video walkthrough of your subscription service revenue, or we’ve even seen users upload tax returns with any confidential information redacted.

 6. Build your listing.

-This is where you get to be excited about the business that you’ve built.
-Lay it all out there for potential buyers and think about it from their point of view.
+This is where you get excited about the business you’ve built.
+Lay it out there for potential buyers and think about it from their point of view.
 What would you want to read about if you were considering a large investment in a business that somebody else created and you are only learning about for the first time today?

-Flippa makes it very easy to list your online business for sale, all you need to do is follow the guidelines, fill in as much information as you can, add images, add a video, anything that will help you stand out to potential buyers.
+Flippa makes it very easy to list your online business for sale.
+All you need to do is follow the guidelines, fill in as much information as possible, add images, add a video, anything that will help you stand out to potential buyers.

-The biggest tips we can give for this portion of the listing is to be highly descriptive, but not to the point that people will stop reading.
+The biggest tip we can give for this portion of the listing is to be highly descriptive but not to the point that people will stop reading.

 Go into detail about the process.
 For example:

-We source the products from a supplier, those products are shipped to a warehouse, we sell the product on our own website via Shopify as well as through Amazon.
-Our profit margins on Shopify are XX% and our margins on Amazon are XX%.
+We source the products from a supplier, those products are shipped to a warehouse, and we sell the product on our website via Shopify and Amazon.
+Our profit margins on Shopify are XX%, and our margins on Amazon are XX%.
 The average order value is $XX.
 We sell XX number products on average each month.
-We only see X% returns and those are handled by X business.
+We only see X% returns, and those are handled by X business.

 Let buyers know about every positive aspect of your business.
 Do you have a strong social media presence?
-Are you seeing incredible ROI from Google or Facebook ads?
+Do you see incredible ROI from Google or Facebook ads?
 Do you have an email list?
-Do you have hundreds of articles on your website that are ranking on Google?
-Do you have 5 star reviews?
+Do you have hundreds of articles on your website ranking on Google?
+Do you have 5-star reviews?
 Lay it all out there.
 Sell sell sell.